jjmchew/jjmchew.github.io/misc.md

 - don't forget closing `end` for `if` blocks
 - double-check methods, remember `.any?` returns true/false
   - use if `?` is generally a true/false
+- be careful with `sort` - it's non-destructive.
+To view outcome of running `sort`, need to assign it to a new var to inspect that var

 ##### Regex